Receive a free 2 day Cape Town City Stay package when Find out more

 Later we arrive at our lodge in Ghanzi, and this evening we experience some traditional tribal dancing by the San community.
 The traditional San (bushman) people are indigenous to Southern Africa having inhabited the area for over 30 000 years surviving in harsh conditions as nomadic hunter-gatherers.

 On the morning of day 14 you can take an optional walk with local San guides, learning more about their ancient ways and the Kalahari Desert habitat.
+Walking with the San gives you insight into their ingenious survival techniques, from medicinal plant uses to hunting and fire making.

 On day 16 we rise early for a full day of exploring the Okavango Delta on mokoro rides and bush walks.
 Typically, we glide out onto the reed-lined channels, making our way through the pristine bush to one of the secluded delta islands.
 Then we embark on a thrilling nature walk with a local expert, learning about the plants and looking for signs of wildlife.
 The wild animals of the delta are unaccustomed to people, but we may see some of these shy inhabitants on our walk.
 Returning from our nature walk, we spend time unwinding at camp, enjoying the quiet natural setting.
 Later in the afternoon we take a cruise along the intricate waterways of the Okavango Delta.
 Much of our exploring is done by mekoros (traditional dug-out canoes), depending on water levels.